Nexela/Nanobots/README.md

 ---
 Late Game Additions:

-* Adds 2 new equipment pieces for your armor that enhance your personal roboport.
+* Adds 3 new equipment pieces for your armor that enhance your late game experience.
 * The Item Programmer will mark all items-on-ground (artifacts, etc) in your personal roboport construction range for deconstruction as long as no enemies are around.
 * The Tree Programmer will mark all trees within 10 * (Number of equipped programmers) tiles from you for deconstruction.
+* The Unit Launcher will launch Destroys/Defenders/Distractors when enemies get too close to you.

 ---
 Future Plans and Known issues:

 * All actions are added to a first in, first out queue system.
 If a lot of items are queued up (I.E. deconstructing a whole forest).
 It will take some time before it gets around to doing something else, like building or deconstruction a different area.
 * More Personal Roboport Programmers.
-Upgrade programmer, Defensive unit launcher,
+Upgrade programmer,

 Change Log: